Use This Secret Military Trick to Tell if Someone Is Lying

 Over the course of his career, Erickson has learned a simple method, taught by John E. Reid and Associates, that anyone can use to help separate sniff out a liar whether they are going to war or hiring a new employee.
-Entrepreneur spoke with Erickson from his office at T1G, an elite Special Operations training facility.
+Here are the steps:

 Forget what you’ve seen in the movies.

 “In the movies and TV, they always talk about the eyes.
 ‘If the guy looks upper right or upper left, they are lying.’
 That might be true for some people, but what you have to remember is that there are people who will do that just because they are scared or nervous, not because they are lying.
 You need to find each individual’s baseline for truthfulness.”

 “Do some fast research prior to the conversation and learn some truths about this person.
 Go to their social media pages and find some easy things you know they won’t lie about: vacations, celebrations -- easy stuff like that.
 Then look for some other stuff that might make them uncomfortable to talk about.”

 "Watch their body language as they answer easy questions that you know the truth about.
 'Do anything fun this summer?'
 If they answer truthfully about a vacation and seem jittery, you now know that they’re just nervous and the jitteriness doesn’t mean they’re lying.
 Watch where their eyes go, note if they clear their throat before they speak, do they lean back or forward?"